-Russian condominium in Central Asia in the changing regional circumstances (Pizzolo & Carteny, 2022).
-Russo-Chinese collaboration at the global and regional levels reduces the possibilities of competition between the two countries in Central Asia for the time being.
-China acknowledges the leading role of Russia in Central Asia while Russia commodities China's trade, energy and economic interests in the region.
+Russian condominium in Central Asia in the changing regional circumstances (Pizzolo & 2022).
+Russo-Chinese Carteny, collaboration at the global and regional reduces the possibilities competition between the two countries in Central Asia for the time being.
+China acknowledges the leading role of Russia in Central Asia while Russia commodities trade. energy and economic interests in the region.
 Pakistan foresees the Pakistan-Afghanistan-Central Asia Corridor perfecting CPEC (Khan, 2022).
-The network this corridor comprises of various components including TAPI, CASA 1000, and CAREC.
+The network of this corridor comprises various components including TAPI, CASA 1000, TAP 500, the Trans-Afghan Railway line, and Roads and Railway corridors of ECO and CAREC.
 Another key component of the Pakistan-Afghanistan-Central Asia corridor is the Khyber Pass Economic Corridor, with financial help from the World Bank worth \$402 million, which is also part of Corridors 5 and 6 of CAREC (The World Bank, 2019).
 Regional connectivity is essential for supporting sustainable development because it allows products, services, and people to flow across borders more easily.
 It facilitates the flow of ideas, knowledge, and resources, hence stimulating economic growth and creating job possibilities.
-By developing relations with Central Asia through initiatives such as the Pakistan-Afghanistan-Central Asia Corridor, Pakistan hopes to capitalize on the potential of regional connectivity to create sustainable development and better its people's lives.
+By developing relations with Central

+Asia through initiatives such as the Pakistan-Afghanistan-Central Asia Corridor, Pakistan hopes to capitalize on the potential of regional connectivity to create sustainable development and better its people's lives.